Artoria2e5/Code-Against-Trump/README.md

 Post-election there's been a groundswell of data + tech people curious to use their skills to work against Trump's America.
 There have also been a number of new groups emerging to do just that.
 It's been a little hard to keep track.
 This is a list of volunteer-based groups that use data and technology to improve American communities and work against Trump's vision of America.

 **This list is not comprehensive.
 Please add to it!
-Submit a pull request or email me at datalensdc@gmail.com**
+Submit a pull request or issue.**

 ## An Important Note
 Data and technology is but one part of a very large toolbox in fighting back.
 Please check out websites like [Holy Fuck.
 Now What?](http://www.holyfucktheelection.com/) and [political-resources](https://valeriecodes.github.io/political-resources/) on other ways to volunteer time or money (and help grow [each](https://github.com/csb324/holyfucktheelectionistomorrow) [list](https://github.com/valeriecodes/political-resources), respectively).
 Many of the groups below are predominantly focused on data and tech but invite people from all skillsets and levels of expertise.